Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Application Examples

-and is also shown in Fig.~\ref{fig:qr_svd_SS_ILDM}.
+Figure \ref{SlowMan_errors_2D_DS} shows the exact manifold $\mathcal{W}^c$ along with approximations calculated with the ILDM and FTLA methods.
 The ILDM approximation is accurate around the equilibrium point (small $x_1$) but gets worse away from the origin.
-The error is proportional to $\varepsilon^2$, where $\varepsilon=1/\gamma$, consistent with the analysis of the ILDM method in \cite{Kaper}.
+The error is proportional to $\varepsilon^2$, where $\varepsilon=1/\gamma$, consistent with the analysis in \cite{Kaper}.
+The FTLA method provides uniformly accurate approximations when a sufficiently large averaging time is used. $\overline{T}=2.0$ is large enough here, whereas $\overline{T}=0.2$ is not.
+The center manifold approximation errors are calculated so that $err=|x_2^{\mathcal{W}^c}-\hat{x}_2|$ where $x_2^{\mathcal{W}^c}$ is the exact $x_2$-coordinate defined in (\ref{slowman}) and $\hat{x}_2$ represents the ILDM or FTLA $x_2$-coordinate approximation.

-In Fig.~\ref{fig:DirectionComparison} the slow manifold tangent direction, specifically the angle of the tangent relative to the direction of the $x_1$-axis, is compared to the approximations offered by the slow eigenvector $\mathbf{e}^s$ and the slow Lyapunov vector $\mathbf{l}^-_2$ at points along the slow manifold $\mathcal{S}$, indexed by $x_1$.
-As expected, the slow eigenvector accurately approximates the slow manifold tangent direction near the equilibrium point (not shown in Fig.~\ref{fig:DirectionComparison}), but is in error farther away from the equilibrium point.